 The most common reaction associated with the frequent and repeated use of hand-hygiene products is irritant contact dermatitis (ICD).
-ICD is a non-immunologically mediated dermatitis characterized by dryness, itchiness, or burning; the skin may feel “rough”; and appear erythematous, scaly, or fissured.
-These signs and symptoms are similar to those associated with allergic contact dermatitis, which can be ruled out by allergy testing.
-The irritation may be caused by the antimicrobial agent or by other ingredients of the formulation.
-Detergents damage skin by causing denudation of the stratum corneum proteins, changes in intercellular lipids (either depletion or reorganization of lipid moieties), decreased corneocyte cohesion, and decreased stratum corneum water-binding capacity.36
+ICD is a non-immunologically mediated dermatitis characterized by dryness, itchiness, or burning; the skin may feel “rough;” and appear erythematous, scaly, or fissured.
+These signs and symptoms of ICD are similar to those associated with allergic contact dermatitis (ACD), which can be ruled out by allergy testing.

 Your session is about to expire.
 Do you want to continue logged in?